wyhong3103/sudoku-recognition/README.md

 # Sudoku Puzzle Recognition

-A computer vision model that recognizes sudoku puzzle based on images using OpenCV and PyTorch.
+A ~~scuffed~~ computer vision model that recognizes sudoku puzzle based on images using OpenCV and PyTorch.

+It's not a perfect model, it can perform reasonably good when you have a clear picture of a good-looking sudoku puzzle.
+However, it's also very easy to do worse.

 ## Example